getgrav/grav-learn/pages/03.themes/07.asset-manager/docs.16.md

 #### add(asset, [options])

 The add method does its best attempt to match an asset based on file extension.
-It is a convenience method, it's better to call one of the direct methods for CSS or JS.
+It is a convenience method, it's better to call one of the direct methods for CSS, Link, JS and JS Module.
 See the direct methods for details.

 !!
 The options array is the preferred approach for passing multiple options.
-However as in the previous example with `jquery`, you can use a shortcut and pass in an integer for the **second argument** in the method if all you wish to set is the **priority**.
+However, as in the previous example with `jquery`, you can use a shortcut and pass in an integer for the **second argument** in the method if all you wish to set is the **priority**.

 #### addCss(asset, [options])

 This method will add assets to the list of CSS assets.
 The priority defaults to 10 if not provided.
 A higher number means it will display before lower priority assets.
-The `pipeline` option controls whether or not this asset should be included in the combination/minify pipeline.
+The `pipeline` option controls whether this asset should be included in the combination/minify pipeline.
 If not pipelined, the `loading` option controls whether the asset should be rendered as a link to an external stylesheet or whether its contents should be inlined inside an inline style tag.

+#### addLink($asset, [options])

+This method will add assets to the of Link assets, in the form of `<link>` tag.
+It is useful for adding link tags to the head from anywhere in your site that are not CSS files.
+The priority defaults to 10 if not provided.
+A higher number means it will display before lower priority assets.

+Differently than the other methods for adding assets, `link()` does not support pipelining, nor does support `inline`.

 #### addInlineCss(css, [options])

 Lets you add a string of CSS inside an inline style tag.
 Useful for initialization or anything dynamic.
-To inline a regular asset file's content, see the `{'loading': 'inline'}` option of the `addCss()` and `css()` methods.
+To inline a regular asset file's content, see the `{ 'loading': 'inline' }` option of the `addCss()` and `css()` methods.

 #### addJs(asset, [options])

 This method will add assets to the list of JavaScript assets.
 The priority defaults to 10 if not provided.
 A higher number means it will display before lower priority assets.
-The `pipeline` option controls whether or not this asset should be included in the combination/minify pipeline.
+The `pipeline` option controls whether this asset should be included in the combination/minify pipeline.
 If not pipelined, the `loading` option controls whether the asset should be rendered as a link to an external script file or whether its contents should be inlined inside an inline script tag.

 #### addInlineJs(javascript, [options])

 Lets you add a string of JavaScript inside an inline script tag.
 Useful for initialization or anything dynamic.
-To inline a regular asset file's content, see the `{'loading': 'inline'}` option of the `addJs()` and `js()` methods.
+To inline a regular asset file's content, see the `{ 'loading': 'inline' }` option of the `addJs()` and `js()` methods.

+#### addJsModule(asset, [options])

+This method will add assets to the list of JavaScript Modules assets.
+The priority defaults to 10 if not provided.
+A higher number means it will display before lower priority assets.
+The `pipeline` option controls whether this asset should be included in the combination/minify pipeline.
+If not pipelined, the `loading` option controls whether the asset should be rendered as a link to an external script file or whether its contents should be inlined inside an inline script tag.

+#### addInlineJsModule(javascript, [options])

+Lets you add a string of JavaScript inside an inline module script tag.
+To inline a regular asset file's content, see the `{ 'loading': 'inline' }` option of the `addJsModule()` and `js()` methods.

 #### registerCollection(name, array)